npalanca/PupilTimeCourse/README.md

 13- These variables can be found and looked out in the workspace.
 They take the shape of vectors where the corresponding values for each frame are stored consecutively.
 From here they can be copied or exported.
-See image below.

 14- The script will plot the complete time course for all the three normalized variables, the second set described in step 12.